MarcusFunt/Langchain-Agent/README.md

 Open [http://localhost:8000](http://localhost:8000) to chat.

+### Frontend-only mode
+If you only need the UI while iterating on styles or layout, skip the heavy back-end dependencies by setting `FRONTEND_DEV_MODE=1` before launching the server.
+The chatbot endpoint will stream a lightweight mock response so the chat window still exercises its loading and rendering states.

 ## Configuration (edit `.env`)
 The installer writes a minimal `.env` file.
 Common tweaks:
 - `VLLM_MODEL_ID`: Hugging Face model to serve (default quantized 1B model)